maevelander/wp-knowledgebase/readme.txt

 = How can I customise the design? =

 You can do some basic presentation adjustments via Knowledgebase > Settings.
 Beyond this, you can completely customise the design via your theme css.

-You can use !important attribute to override the plugin css if needed.
+= It does not look good on my theme =

+Please check that the shortcode `[kbe_knowledgebase]` is added on the Knowledgebase main page, with page template "KBE" assigned.
+The plugin also copies that page template and related CSS into your active theme.
+You can directly edit those files to adjust the layout and design of the knowledgebase for better integration with your theme as needed.

 = Can I use WP Knowledgebase in my Language? =